Desert IMAX Theatre

-The Desert IMAX Theatre is a single screen IMAX theater built in 1999, it is located in Cathedral City.
+The Desert IMAX Theatre is a single screen IMAX theater opened April 1, 1999, it is located in Cathedral City.
 It is also anchored on the other end of the parking lot by the Mary Pickford Theatre.
 It has an IMAX SR projector showing 15/70 film.

 In 2003 the theatre was about to go out of business, and in order to keep tourists coming to other businesses in this part of the desert, the theatre was actually purchased by Cathedral City.
 SR Entertainment manages the theater.
 The city has invested about $320,000 each year to keep this IMAX operational.